-Corey Raymond, a former LSU standout who spent six years playing in the NFL, enters his ninth season with the Tigers in 2020.
+Corey Raymond, a former LSU standout who spent six years playing in the NFL, enters his 10th season with the Tigers in 2021.
 Raymond coaches the LSU cornerbacks, while also serving as the recruiting coordinator, a position he added in February of 2020.

-Raymond’s expertise as been critical in the development of LSU defensive backs as the Tigers secondary has consistently been one of the strengths thus enhancing the school’s claim of being “DBU.”
+Raymond, who is the longest standing active on-field coach on the LSU staff, has long been praised for his development of LSU’s defensive backs as the Tiger secondary has consistently been one of the strengths of the team thus enhancing the school’s claim of being “DBU.”

-For the second straight year, LSU led the SEC in interception in 2019 with 17 and the Tigers ranked No. 2 in the league in pass efficiency defense, allowing opponents to complete only 50.7 percent of its passes, the best percentage in the conference.
+In 2019, the Tigers, for the second straight season, led the SEC in interceptions with 17 and LSU ranked No. 2 in the league in pass efficiency defense, allowing opponents to complete just 50.7 percent of its passes – the best percentage in the league.

-In 2018 with his focus primarily on cornerbacks, Raymond continued the development of Williams, who earned first team All-America honors and was a finalist for the Thorpe Award.
+In 2018, Raymond continued the development of Williams, who earned first team All-America honors and was a finalist for the Thorpe Award.
 Raymond’s impact was also evident with the emergence of Fulton into one of the top cornerbacks in college football after sitting out the previous two years.

 LSU led the SEC interceptions with 17 and ranked second in the league in pass defense efficiency in 2018.
 LSU was the only team in the SEC to hold opponents to less than 50 percent completion percentage for the season.

 In 2017, LSU’s secondary featured a pair of second team All-Americans in Williams and Jackson.
 Williams had a breakout year with the Tigers in 2017, leading the SEC in interceptions (6) and finishing No. 2 in the conference in passes defended (17).
 As a unit, LSU allowed only 11 passing touchdowns, which was the second-lowest total in the SEC, and the Tigers were No. 2 in the league in pass efficiency defense.